 Now that your filters are clean and installed, your water is fresh, and your pump is primed, it’s finally time to add your start-up chemicals.
 Wait until your hot tub water reaches 80ºF (30ºC) before you add anything.
 The heat helps the chemicals dissolve and incorporate into the water.

-If you’re not sure how to add chemicals to your hot tub, we have a few tips before you get started:
+If you’re not sure what chemicals you need, check out our guide to Hot Tub Chemicals.
+And if you’ve never added chemicals to your water before, we have a few tips before you get started:

 - Figure out how much water your hot tub holds.
 You can find usually this in your owner’s manual.
 The amount of water in your tub determines the amounts of chemicals you need, so this is important.

 - Measure your chemicals before pouring them into the tub.
 It helps keep your water chemistry balanced and will save you money in the long run.